Frijol/climate-change/entities/companies.md

 * [All Power Labs](http://www.allpowerlabs.com/): company in Berkeley which makes biomass gasifier generators (carbon negative energy generation).
 [They have an open house every month](http://www.eventbrite.com/e/biomass-powered-open-house-registration-19019972249).
 [Atwood]
 * [Arcadia Energy](http://www.arcadiapower.com/) clean energy supplier servicing all 50 states
 * [Desertec](http://www.desertec.org/): a German GMbH aimed at placing renewable energy harvesting in deserts (otherwise "useless" land)
-* DONG Energy: Denmark's largest energy company, which invests heavily in renewables
 * [Ethical Electric](https://ethicalelectric.com/): clean energy supplier based in Georgetown (DC area) servicing the Eastern seaboard
 * [Evervest](http://www.evervest.co/): a company in Boston which uses software modeling to identify the best sites for solar and wind installations [Victor]
 * Lucid Energy Technologies: a company that makes a turbine that goes in water pipes to replace water reducers, reclaiming some of the pumping energy [Lovins, 79][Lovins]
 * [TerraPower](http://terrapower.com/): a company in Bellevue committed to sustainability generating energy with a traveling wave reactor
 * [Magenn](http://www.magenn.com/): company selling consumer alternative energy (mostly solar) products

-## Alternative energy sales
-* [Arcadia Power](http://www.arcadiapower.com/): a company that sells Renewable Energy Credits as a way to let consumers purchase 100% renewables without paying the high upfront capital requirements of rooftop solar
-* [Ethical Electric]( https://ethicalelectric.com/ ): a company that buys renewable energy for consumers to let them feel like they are using only renewable energy

 ### Wind
 * [Altaeros](http://www.altaerosenergies.com/): a company in Somerville which flies a wind turbine on a blimp for power production, reducing materials cost per watt [Victor]